stuerp/foo_midi/README.md

   - Changed: Moved the LibMT32Emu settings to the Wavetable page.
   - Improved: VSTi player issues a warning whenever it's host executable `vshost32.exe` and `vshost64.exe` can't be found.
   - Fixed: Changing the channel mask setting did not always stick.
+  - Fixed: The fade range was not recalculated when the player changed to another sample rate.
+(Regression)
+  - Fixed: VSTi plug-in name was not always set.
+(Regression)

 - You can read the full history [here](docs/History.md).